BenNuclearn/FuzzyMatcher/README.md

 - Override with `--output <path>`.
 - New columns are prefixed (default `lk_`), e.g. `lk_email`.
 - Enable diagnostics with `--diagnostics` to add: `match_score`, `matched_lookup_key`, `match_count`.
-- Interactive resolution:
+- Interactive resolution (default):
-  - `--resolve-ambiguous` prompts you to choose a candidate for rows that were ambiguous under the current policy.
+  - Prompts you to choose a candidate for rows that were ambiguous under the current policy.
+  - Use `--no-resolve-ambiguous` to disable and leave ambiguous rows unresolved.

 ## Ambiguity Resolution

-- Enable prompts with `--resolve-ambiguous`.
+- Enabled by default; disable with `--no-resolve-ambiguous`.
 For each ambiguous base row the CLI shows:
   - Base value and its normalized form.
   - A numbered list of candidate lookup rows with scores and a short preview of the first few `--take` columns.
 - Choose a number to accept a candidate; press Enter to skip and leave ambiguous.
+- Repeated identical base values: after you resolve once, identical future rows auto-resolve to the same choice in this run.
+- Inline search: at the prompt, type `s <query>` (or `/query`) to search the lookup and add results to the candidate list.
 - Tips if you see too many/too few candidates:
   - Lower `--threshold` (e.g., 80) to include more candidates.
   - Adjust `--top-n` to search more keys; set `--margin 0` to relax the tie-break.